 Want to keep up with all the latest news, offers, and competitions from twisted fairytale writer Victoria Pearson?
 You’re in the right place!
-Join the Cult of V and get a sporadic newsletter filled with writing news, gardening tips, book news and general chatter, a unique membership number, and access to the Cult of V forum.
+Join the Cult of V and get a sporadic newsletter filled with writing news, gardening tips, book news and general chatter, a unique membership number, and a print at home membership card.

 Already know you want to join?
 Subscribe to the newsletter here:

 What is the Cult of V?

 If you’re on this post you’ve probably seen the #TheCultOfV hashtag and wondered what it was all about.
 Or you’re just looking for a cult to join and stumbled across this one I guess.
 In which case welcome, and I’m glad you found The Cult of V instead of one of those cults that’s all about doing unspeakable things to vulnerable people and generally being an arse, I guess.

 The cult of V started as a joke tweet: